ad unit placeholder ad unit placeholder ad unit placeholder

 No-one wants to hire a workaholic with no life outside of the office, and someone who has pursued passions and interests out of work or alongside their studies will be able to offer a number of transferable soft skills.

-Whatever hobbies you choose to mention, the fact that you are able to discuss them will indicate that you are enthusiastic, dedicated and adaptable – skills that will be beneficial to any business.
-Take a look at free courses for upskilling.
+Whatever hobbies you choose to mention, the fact that you are able to discuss them will indicate that you are enthusiastic, dedicated, and adaptable.

 • As well as demonstrating that you are a well-balanced individual, the hobbies and interests you choose to talk about will signify particular soft skills.

-Make sure you discuss your hobbies and interests with enthusiasm, prove to the employer that you are passionate and try to relate back to the job description, by highlighting the transferable skills that you could apply to the job role you are applying for.
+Try to relate your interests and hobbies back to the job description by highlighting the transferable skills that you could apply to the job role you are applying for.

 • Often, employers will ask you about your hobbies to assess whether you would be a good culture fit for their company.